top of page

 • 3 min read

-If you read support forum reviews, some users describe eSIMs that activate perfectly in the app — yet fail the moment they need them.
+If you read support forum reviews, many users describe eSIMs that activate perfectly in the app but fail when they need them most.
+These failures aren't due to provisioning issues; they stem from network performance problems that the provider cannot detect.

-And that’s the gap our SDK‑based QoE AI Agent solves.
+And that’s where our SDK-based QoE AI Agent comes into play.

 1. “The eSIM activated, but it never connected to any network.”